Bhutan Tour with day hikes-6 days

 Tiger's Nest Monastery

 Our Bhutan Tour with Day Hikes- 6 Days combines the cultural and natural grandeur of Bhutan in the shortest possible time.
 The tour begins in the scenic Paro Valley with a hike to the famous Tiger's Nest (Taktsang) monastery.
 After visiting Thimphu, a unique capital city that has a blend of traditional and modern touch, we drive across the picturesque Dochu La Pass into the subtropical valleys of Punakha.
-The tour also includes two more hikes: to Wangditse Gompa and to Khamsum Yulley Namgyel Chorten.
+The tour also includes three more hikes: to Wangditse Gompa, Lungchutse Monastery and to Khamsum Yulley Namgyel Chorten.
 During the journey, we get to experience breath-taking view of Mount Everest, Kanchenjunga and other famous Himalayan peaks including the sacred Jumolhari and Mount Jichu Drake in Bhutan.

 Important Note :